Chicken Salna

 - Now add the chicken and cook for 2-3 minutes.

-- Add cilantro and mint leaves along with the salna paste that we made earlier.
+- Add cilantro, mint leaves, and the salna paste that you made earlier.

 - Add 2 cups of water and salt and mix well.